Introduction

 Specialty Tiles

-• Specialty tiles, such as those made from natural stone or designed for outdoor use, may be available in thicker dimensions.
+- Some specialty tiles, like those made from natural stone or meant for outdoor use, can be thicker.

 Impact of Tile Thickness on Installation and Durability